enasequence/read_docs/prog_12.md

 This file should be provided when the submission includes chromosomes with unlocalised sequences.

 Unlocalised sequences are contigs or scaffolds that are associated with a specific chromosome but their order and orientation is unknown.

 The unlocalised list file is a tab separated text file (USASCII7) containing the following columns:

-- OBJECT_NAME: the unique sequence name.
+- OBJECT_NAME (first column): the unique sequence name.
-- CHROMOSOME_NAME: the unique chromosome name associated with this sequence.
+- CHROMOSOME_NAME (second column): the unique chromosome name associated with this sequence.

 An example unlocalised list file: